 As cooler weather approaches, so too does cold and flu season.
 Germs circulate more easily in the closed spaces of our homes, the air becomes cold and dry, and our sinuses and skin are more susceptible to irritation.
 It’s for times like these that having a good humidifier can make all the difference in your health and well-being during the cooler seasons.

-5 Reasons You Need a Humidifier to Improve Your Health
+5 Humidifier Benefits That Improve Your Health

 I have used a humidifier in my bedroom for a number of years to help with a variety of respiratory complaints.
 But that’s not all humidifiers are good for!

 Here are the top 5 Reasons you want a humidifier in your home before the cold weather settles in:

 1. A Humidifier Can Ease Chronic Conditions Like Asthma and Allergies

 As someone who suffers from both adult asthma and chronic allergies, I can attest to the efficacy of using a good humidifier.